U.S. Army Soldier Seeking Second Paralympic Berth

 U.S. Army Staff Sgt.
-Kevin Nguyen competes in the 50m Prone Smallabore (R6) event during USA Shooting's Paralympic Trials - Part 2 in Colorado Springs, Colorado February 2 -10, 2024.
-The Purple Heart recipient won the Gold Medal at the event, which puts him in the lead going into Paralympic Trials - Part 3, which will be in Anniston and Talladega, Alabama April 21-28.
+Kevin Nguyen won the Gold Medal in both 10m Prone Air Rifle (R3) and 50m Prone Smallbore (R6) at USA Shooting’s Paralympic Trials - Part 2 in Colorado Springs, Colorado February 2-10, 2024.

+The recent wins in both disciplines puts the Purple Heart recipient in good standing over other top U.S. marksmen vying for a spot on Team USA’s Paralympic Rifle Team.
+In air rifle, Nguyen currently has a solid lead of two points while in smallbore his lead is an impressive seven points.
+To those not familiar with Paralympic shooting sports disciplines, a two or seven point spread may not seem like a lot.
+However, medals at the Olympic and Paralympic levels in the shooting sports are often determined by tenths or hundredths of points in scoring.

+The Fort Moore, Georgia Soldier said he is definitely happy with his strong performance, but the lead does not guarantee him a position on Team USA.

-Nguyen, a Westminster, California native, is a member of the U.S. Army World Class Athlete Program and attached to the U.S. Army Marksmanship Unit for training.
-He competed in the 2020 Paralympics in Tokyo.
+“It definitely takes a good bit of weight off my shoulders knowing that I have a comfortable lead over my fellow teammates and competitors, but that doesn’t mean I can become complacent,” said Nguyen who is a member of the U.S. Army World Class Athlete Program and attached to the U.S. Army Marksmanship Unit.

+“I will still go into Trials - Part 3 with the determination to compete at my highest and win.”

+Like in the Olympics, each country is allowed a maximum of two athletes in each Paralympic event, if the country first wins the quota spots.
+Currently, the United States has only earned one quota spot for the 50m Smallbore (R6) event and has none in 10m Air Rifle (R3).
+However, the Para Shooting World Cup - India is coming up March 6-15, 2024 and USA Shooting is hoping to claim the remaining quota spot in smallbore and the outstanding two in 10m air rifle.
+That would open up four possible seats in those two shooting events.

 |Date Taken: